 To summarize my points I would say that if you are looking for a horror novel, which will genuinely keep you on the edge of your seat, keep you terrified to the end but also give you an enjoyable reading experience then read The Hatching.
 However, if you are afraid of spiders then yes, I would advise you not to read this because there are a lot of them in this novel and they are not the moderately cute animated Disney kind but horrible nasty, vile spiders!
 This wonderful book gets Four Stars from me!

 Thank you so much for reading book lovers!
 Please do comment below what you think of this novel and whether you could see yourself reading it.
 Also, let me know if you are fearful of any animals, I find it all so interesting!
 Let me know also whether you read much horror, I would love to know.
 Thank you so much as ever for reading!

 P.S.
 Here is a preview of the book for all of you lovely readers to enjoy!
 If you have loved what you have read and want to buy the wonderful novel then you can click the buy on amazon button and it will take you straight to Amazon U.K.!
 If you are international then click the Book Depository link underneath it!
 Thank you so much again for reading!

 P.P.S.
-I just discovered their is a sequel to The Hatching called Skitter and I cant tell you how excited I am!
+I just discovered there is a sequel to The Hatching called Skitter and I can’t tell you how excited I am!
 I have managed to get a copy and will be reviewing it roughly a week after this review is up!